nicolas314/2cca/README.md

     2cca sub ca=root CN=ClientCA    # Generate a subCA for clients
     2cca client ca=ClientCA         # Generate a client with this subCA

+Generated keys can be either RSA or elliptic curves.
+Without any indication, 2cca will generate 2048-bit RSA keys.
+This size can be changed with rsa=xx.
+If you want ECC keys, use ec=CURVE where CURVE is supported by your local version of OpenSSL.
+This can be obtained by
+running:

+    openssl ecparam -list_curves

+Examples:

+    # Generate a 1024-bit RSA key for root
+    2cca root rsa=1024

+    # Generate an ECC key with curve prime256v1
+    2cca root ec=prime256v1

 Primitive CRL management is also offered. 'crl' displays the contents of 'ca.crl' in the current directory, and 'revoke NAME' allows revocation of a single certificate by name.